d61h6k4/logging-effect-google/README.md

 # logging-effect-google
 > logging-effect handlers for google-logging and google-pubsub

-Handlers for [logging-effect](https://hackage.haskell.org/package/logging-effect) which can fetch logs to (Google Logging)[https://cloud.google.com/logging/] and to (Google PubSub)[https://cloud.google.com/pubsub].
+Handlers for [logging-effect](https://hackage.haskell.org/package/logging-effect) which can fetch logs to [Google Logging](https://cloud.google.com/logging/) and to [Google PubSub](https://cloud.google.com/pubsub).

 ## Installation